First inauguration of Lyndon B. Johnson: Inauguration aboard Air Force One

 The famous photograph of the inauguration was taken by Cecil Stoughton, John F. Kennedy's official photographer.
 On Stoughton's suggestion Johnson was flanked by his wife and Jacqueline Kennedy, facing slightly away from the camera so that blood stains on her pink Chanel suit would not be visible.
 The photograph was taken using a Hasselblad camera.
-The inauguration was sound recorded by White House Press Secretary Malcolm Kilduff using Air Force One's Dictaphone.
+The inauguration was sound recorded on Air Force One's Cockpit voice recorder by White House Press Secretary Malcolm Kilduff using the plane's Dictaphone.